kangeunsong/Gangtic-Phone/README.md

 cd repository
 ```

-Make sure that you're in right repository.
+Make sure that you're in the right repository.
 <br>

 ```bash